 Sophisticated French Country was the style inspiration for this elegant kitchen in a home we built for clients in Dalkeith.
-Our interior designer, Danielle Ellery, shares some of her style secrets.
+Our interior design team share some of there style secrets.

 We combined elements such as the walnut-stained American White Oak used for the top of the island bench with a double French ogee edge, which also picks up on the curves of the lights hanging above.
 It’s about layering those little details.
 Timber flooring was used extensively in the rest of the house and we also wanted to pick up on that warmth.